 - Sight-read to determine music reading skills

-The Chorale also has 4-5 paid positions in the form of Young Artist Awards.
+The Chorale will be expanding our opportunities this year by offering 8 paid positions in the form of Young Artist Awards.
 Our Young Artists also function as our Section Leaders.
 A Young Artist must have or be pursuing a degree in music and must be in the early stages of her career.
 Candidates must be above average sight-readers and have choral and solo singing experience.
-Interested candidates must perform from memory two contrasting solos: one in English and one in a foreign language.
+Interested candidates must perform from memory two contrasting solos: one in English and one in another language.

 Leanne Magnuson Latuda has been performing professionally, directing and teaching for more than 25 years.
 She has a Master of Music Degree from the University of Illinois and a Bachelor of Arts Degree in Business Administration from Augustana College, where she was a Presidential Scholar and graduated cum laude.

 Leanne is a gifted mezzo-soprano who has sung professionally with opera companies, musical theaters, and choral ensembles.
 She has performed locally as a soloist with the St. Louis Symphony, The Bach Society, and the Masterworks Chorale and has been directing WHCSL since 2012.